Schizophrenia Treatment and Recovery

 Residential support services for schizophrenia

-If an at-home living arrangement isn’t the right fit for you, you may want explore residential facilities in your community, if available.
-Options in your area may include:
+If an at-home living arrangement isn’t right for you, residential facilities in your community may include:

-- Residential treatment facilities or 24-hour care homes – A more structured living environment for those who require greater assistance with medications and daily living tasks or for those going through an acute psychotic episode.
+- Residential treatment facilities or 24-hour care homes – A more structured living environment for those requiring greater assistance or suffering an acute psychotic episode.

-- Foster or boarding homes – A group living situation for people with schizophrenia who are able to function relatively well on their own.
-Foster and boarding homes offer a certain degree of independence, while providing meals and other basic necessities.
+- Foster or boarding homes – A group living situation offering a degree of independence, while providing meals and other basic necessities.

-- Supervised apartments – An option for those whose condition is less severe or well-managed with medication.
-Residents live alone or share an apartment, with staff members available on-site to provide assistance and support.
+- Supervised apartments –Residents live alone or share an apartment, with staff members available on-site to provide assistance and support.